kainazzzo/printstreamer/docs/features/documentation/README.md

 The app's runtime behavior is controlled by configuration keys rather than a single "mode" flag.
 Examples below show common usage patterns.

-1) Run the web UI / MJPEG proxy (default)
+1) Run the web UI (the web UI serves a webcam MJPEG feed; set `Stream:Source` to your camera or an external relay as needed)

 ```bash
 dotnet run -- --Stream:Source "http://YOUR_PRINTER_IP/webcam/?action=stream"
 ```

-Open the control panel at http://localhost:8080 to view the raw MJPEG source.
+Open the control panel at http://localhost:8080.
+The web UI serves the webcam MJPEG feed; configure `Stream:Source` to your camera's MJPEG/streaming URL.
+Use an external relay only when relaying is required.

  2) Stream to YouTube (OAuth)